Every year I take part in Storystorm, a challenge to generate 30 ideas in the month of January. At least one a day, or more!

-Some ideas are no more than a catchy title, some are emotions, some are common childhood scenarios I’ve never seen in a picture book.
-Others are a whole paragraph of questions and what ifs; another is about fun formats or styles I should try.
+Some ideas are no more than a catchy title, some are emotions, and some are common childhood scenarios I’ve never seen in a picture book.
+Others are a whole paragraph of questions and what-ifs; another is about fun formats or styles I should try.
 I even took a photo of a newspaper article.
-Two ideas were repeated unknowingly but the second time with a new twist, so I’ve kept them.
+Two ideas were repeated unknowingly, but the second time with a new twist, so I’ve kept them.
 Sometimes, I just wrote ideas about where to get ideas.

-So now, as I look down my list and begin to evaluate, I notice something interesting.
+When I looked down my list and began to evaluate, I noticed something interesting.

 The first decent idea I had for a picture book was No.10.
 It’s one of those, ‘I can’t believe no one has covered this before,’ stories – no one has, I’ve checked.